Nameless-Bastard/FinalActivity/README.md

 # FinalActivity
-This is the final activity of 16 days TESDA Web dev course
+This is the final activity of 16 days TESDA Web dev course.

+It's actually working, but not responsive to different screen sizes.